shopware/shopware/src/Docs/Resources/current/1-getting-started/35-indepth-guide-bundle/090-checkout.md

 ```

 The following information is now added to the bundle itself:
-* `$bundleLineItem->setLabel(...)` Here the label for the bundle is set
+* `$bundleLineItem->setLabel(...)` The label for the bundle is set
-* `$bundleLineItem->setRemovable(true)` About this you define that the customer can remove the bundle from the cart by himself
+* `$bundleLineItem->setRemovable(true)` Using `setRemovable`, you define that the customer can remove the bundle from the cart by himself
-* `$bundleLineItem->setStackable(true)` By marking it as `stackable` you define that the customer may change the quantity in the cart.
+* `$bundleLineItem->setStackable(true)` By marking it as `stackable`, you define that the customer may change the quantity in the cart.
 * `$bundleLineItem->setDeliveryInformation(...)` Here you set the information for distribution into a delivery.
 For the sake of simplicity, the information of the first product is simply used here.
 * `$bundleLineIten->setQuantityInformation()` You can use the `Shopware\Core\Checkout\Cart\LineItem\QuantityInformation` to define minimum and maximum orders.

-Now that you have added all the information to the bundle line item, the products must be placed in the bundle using the `addMissingProducts` function:
+Now that you have added all the information to the bundle line item, the bundle's products must be added to the bundle using the `addMissingProducts` method:
 ```php
 private function addMissingProducts(LineItem $bundleLineItem, BundleEntity $bundle): void {